Amenability of group actions on compact spaces and the associated Banach algebras: Acknowledgements

 \section{Acknowledgements}

-The author is grateful to Narutaka Ozawa for his invaluable advice throughout this research, having taught the proof techniques used in Sections 3 and 6.
+The author is grateful to Narutaka Ozawa for his invaluable advice throughout this research and for teaching the proof techniques used in Sections 3 and 6.
 The author would also like to thank his advisor, Yasuyuki Kawahigashi, for his support and guidance in various aspects of this work.
-In addition, the author appreciates the stimulating discussions with colleagues Ikhan Choi, Ayoub Hafid, and Miho Mukouhara, as well as his friend Ken Sato, which greatly contributed to this research.
+In addition, the author appreciates the stimulating discussions with colleagues Ikhan Choi, Ayoub Hafid, and Miho Mukohara, as well as his friend Ken Sato --all of which greatly contributed to this research.